Skip to main content

 Artificial intelligence is a technology that enables robots and software to replicate human intellect by learning from experience through iterative processing and algorithmic training.
 Visual perception, speech recognition, decision-making, and word translation are all tasks that typically require human intelligence.
 But today, computer programs can employ their intelligence and skill to accomplish these issues.

 When a group of mathematicians and scientists gathered in June 1965 at Dartmouth to debate the possibility of creating a computer that could genuinely think, this sort of intelligence was born.
 Although they had no idea what it would be called or how it would operate, their conversations there lit the fuse that launched artificial intelligence.
 The evolution of this intellect has had highs and lows since the “Dartmouth workshop,” as it is known.
-Years passed, during which the notion of creating an intelligent computer was dropped and little to no effort was made to this form of intelligence.
-And a frenzy of effort has been made in recent years to create and incorporate this fascinating, intelligent technology into daily life.
+Years passed, during which the notion of creating an intelligent computer was dropped, and little to no effort was made to this form of intelligence.
+In recent years, a frenzy of effort has been made to create and incorporate this fascinating, intelligent technology into daily life.

-You can think of Introduction to AI as a type of intelligence used to address issues, find answers, provide information, predict the future, or make tactical recommendations.
-AI has become quite significant to contemporary corporations and other sorts of organizations because it can accomplish these things.
+Introduction to AI is a type of intelligence used to address issues, find answers, provide information, predict the future, or make tactical recommendations.
+Because it can accomplish these things, AI has become quite significant to contemporary corporations and other sorts of organizations.

 The field of artificial intelligence has grown over time because of technological developments.
-The three recognized types of AI spectrum can encounter today are:
+The three recognized types of AI spectrum encountered today are:

 1) Automation Intelligence

-To put it simply, it entails completely automating the process while cutting out humans.
-For instance, self-driving cars and autonomous robots.
+Simply put, it entails completely automating the process while removing humans.
+Examples include self-driving cars and autonomous robots.

 2) Assisted Intelligence